 Center for Educational Leadership

 The University of Washington’s Center for Educational Leadership™ (CEL) offers comprehensive continuing education resources for teachers and principals.
 Launched in 2001 by Dr. Stephen Fink (retired), specific content was developed to help eliminate educational inequities by creating cultures of rigorous teaching, learning and leading.
-The Center turned to CoMotion to protect the content through copyright or trademark and licensed out the IP to other entities, ranging from the Michigan Association of Secondary School Principals to San Diego’s County Office of Education.
+The Center turned to CoMotion to protect the content through copyright or trademark and licensed out the IP to other entities.
 CEL focused on forming relationships with educational organizations around the country while CoMotion managed the legal aspects of licensing this content, enabling the Center to make a big impact on the learning of educational leaders over the years.

 EarlyEdU Alliance